mohamedawnallah/side-header-loading-ab-testing/README.md

 📌 **Note to Self:** For simplicity and for now, let’s ignore the block filter dimension in the index `filters_db/filter-store/regular/<block_hash>` during A/B testing.
 We only need to ensure that the block hash value from the `header-index/regular` key is present as a key in the `filter-store/regular` index, with its value being the corresponding block filter which is variable in size.
 So this one-to-one mapping property needs(may be not?) to be maintained when side-header loading in case of best block header extended.

-## Hypotheses Regarding Side Loading of Block AND Filter Headers
+## Hypotheses Regarding Manual Side Loading of Block AND Filter Headers

 ## Conclusions